Annual Technical Report 2005 on Patent Information Activities submitted by Russian Federation (SCIT/ATR/PI/2005/RU)

 Planning, administration, automation, security, buildings

-The All-Russian Patent Technology Library (VPTB FIPS) forms part of the system of the Federal Service of Intellectual Property, Patents and Trademarks as a division of FIPS and provides access to the Central Patent Collection for a wide circle of information users in Russia, and neighboring and other foreign countries (including State experts).
+The VPTB forms part of the system of the Federal Service of Intellectual Property, Patents and Trademarks as a division of FGU FIPS.
+The VPTB FGU FIPS compiles and manages the Central Patent Collection (CPC), providing access for a wide circle of information users in Russia, and neighboring and other foreign countries (including examiners).

 Collecting, acquisitions, preparation